 {\bf MSC2020 classification:} 05E10, 20C99, 20C30, 05E05, 16P10

 \centerline{\bf Introduction}

 The aim of this note is to present a survey on representation theory of finite groups from a new point of view, based on some basic algebraic geometry.
-This will allow to recover all the main results of representation theory avoiding the character theory, using instead the (from my point of view) more natural tool of idempotent elements.
+This will allow to recover all the main results of representation theory avoiding the character theory, using instead the --from my point of view-- more natural tool of idempotent elements.
 Moreover, this approach also allows to discuss which is the natural ground field to work with for each group $G$.
-This will depend on the coordinates of a finite set of points naturally defined from the group $G$.
+This will depend --but not only-- on the coordinates of a finite set of points naturally defined from the group $G$.

-Since we are putting together two different branches of mathematics, we would like this paper to be as much self-contained as possible for anyone who is not familiar with at least one of the branches.
+Since we are putting together two different branches of mathematics, we would like this paper to be as much self-contained as possible for anyone who is not familiar with at least one of the branches (as a consequence, experts in one of the fields will find unnecessary and very annoying many of the details).
 We are using only two results from algebraic geometry, which are not very difficult.
-The first one, in Lemma \fixedrank, is the dimension of a determinantal variety; since a complete proof will exceed the scope of this note, we just give a basic reference.
+The first one, in Lemma \fixedrank, is the dimension of a determinantal variety; however we were suggested an alternative proof based only on basic linear algebra.
 The second one, in Remark \idealcenter, would typically require the Nullstellensatz.
 However, in our particular case of a finite number of points, we give an alternative easy proof (see Proposition \evaluationisomorphism).
 About representation theory, we will recall all the basic notions and prove all the results, although many of the proofs follow our new point of view (the standard proofs we give can be found in any basic text on representation theory, as \FultonHarris).
 Part of this has been done by Patricia Quintanilla in her Bachelor Thesis \Quintanilla, presented under my supervision.